JohnVspecialist/Polyrhythmic-reasoning/README.md

 Discuss theoretical implications of economic models.

 Conclusion:
-The Polyrhythmic-reasoning prompt pattern provides a comprehensive and versatile approach to enhancing AI model outputs.
+Polyrhythmic-reasoning provides a comprehensive and versatile approach to enhancing AI model outputs.
 By simply changing the step instructions, this method can be applied across various domains, ensuring detailed, clear, and effective responses.
 This approach systematically explores, evaluates, and expands upon each aspect of a problem or query, making it highly adaptable and beneficial for numerous applications.

 -John Vaina, Applied Gen AI Innovator